mapersiani/ECE196-Group-Project-Code/README.md

 # Garage Monitor

-Serves a PWA-ready web client and a simple Node.js backend for MQTT ↔ Push in the future.
+Serves a PWA-ready web client and a simple Node.js backend for MQTT

 ## Setup